inoxlang/inox/docs/language-basics.md

 assign first second = unknown_length_list
 ```

-⚠️ If the number of elements in less than the number of variables the evaluation will panic.
+⚠️ If the number of elements is less than the number of variables the evaluation will panic.
 You can use a nillable multi-assignment to avoid that:

 ```